yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ~ Magento Marketplace grew too quickly
     - Replacement of MagentoConnect legacy
-    - Initial version got in, no checks for additional versions ~ Coding standards were not mature yet
+    - Initial version got in, no checks for additional versions ~ Coding standards were (are?) not mature yet
     - Is using `json_encode` a security hazard?
     - How to check for bad usage with the Object Manager?
+Tests?
+Factories?

 ---
 {state: light}